ryabenko-pro/VocabularyBundle/README.md

 All you need to do is simply to create file with vocabulary data.
 Lets say you want create categories for items in online shop.

+This bundle is using MongoDB as storage and released under MIT license.

 Installation
 ------------
 Composer: